-The Board will contact you regarding additional information, required supporting documentation required, and next steps.
-Some of the information you will need is
+The Board will contact you regarding additional information, required supporting documentation, and next steps.
+Information you will need includes

-- court order stating the date of termination of the marriage;
+- a court order stating the date of termination of the marriage;

 When you are notified, you will be able to change your contact information, elect or change benefits, change covered eligible family members (if needed), and update beneficiary information through Benefits Connect.